What I Go to School For

-"What I Go to School For" is the debut single of English pop rock band Busted.
+"What I Go to School For" is a song by English pop rock band Busted.
 It was written by James Bourne, Charlie Simpson, Matt Willis, Steve Robson, and John McLaughlin and produced by Robson.
-The track was inspired by a teacher that Matt Willis had a crush on at school.
-Released on 16 September 2002, the song reached number three on the UK Singles Chart.
+The track was inspired by a teacher that Willis had a crush on at school.
+Released on 16 September 2002 as Busted's debut single, the song reached number three on the UK Singles Chart.
 A young Jade Ewen (who would later join girl group Sugababes) appears in the music video.